INTERESTED IN GOVERNANCE AT FHS?

 Spacer

-Governors must also ensure that the Governing Body complies with all legal and statutory requirements.
-Governors should seek the advice of the Clerk to the Governing Body and other professional advice as appropriate.
+Trustees must also ensure that the Board complies with all legal and statutory requirements.
+Trustees should seek the advice of the Governance Professional and other professional advice as appropriate.

-The Governing Body works closely with the Headteacher and senior leaders.
-The Headteacher is responsible for day-to-day management whereas the role of the Governing Body is strategic.
-As such, Governors are responsible for:
+The Board of Trustees works closely with their senior leaders.
+Headteacher are responsible for day-to-day operational management of the trust and its schools, whereas the role of the board is strategic.
+As such, trustees are responsible for:

 - determining the mission, values and long-term ambitious vision for the school

-- deciding the principles that guide school policies and approving key policies
+- deciding the principles that guide trust policies and approving key policies

 - working with senior leaders to develop a strategy for achieving the vision

-- ensuring that parents, students, staff and the wider community are involved, consulted and informed as appropriate
+- ensuring that stakeholders are involved, consulted and informed as appropriate

-- ensuring that all students have access to a broad and balanced curriculum such that they are well prepared for the next stage of their education and adult life
+- ensuring that all schools in the trust deliver a broad and balanced curriculum such that pupils are well prepared for the next stage of their education and adult life

-- agreeing the school’s staffing structure and keeping it under review to ensure it supports delivery of the strategy
+- agreeing the trust’s staffing structure and keeping it under review to ensure it supports delivery of the strategy

-- ensuring robust risk management procedures are in place and that risk control measures are appropriate and effective
+- ensuring robust risk management policy and procedures are in place and that risk control measures are appropriate and effective

 Monitoring and evaluating school performance